 We'll meet in the evening at the hotel to discuss current conditions and review maps of the area.
 Once we formulate an opinion about where the best snow is, and what the snow stability issues are, we'll create a trip plan for our first tour.
 You will learn how to gather information for route selection and how to make a time estimate for the tour.

-We'll do another classic ski mountaineering tour near the pass that involves a complement of ski mountaineering skills such as glacier routefinding, snow stability assessment, and the use of mountaineering techniques for ascending and descending.
-We'll likely employ our ice axe and crampons for climbing on this day as we'll be climbing semi-technical terrain to access our ski descents.
+We'll do another classic ski mountaineering tour near the pass that involves a complement of ski mountaineering skills such as glacier routefinding, snow stability assessment, and the use of ice axe, crampons, and ropework for ascending and descending technical terrain.

-Contact us to expand your ski mountaineering skills while experiencing the outstanding skiing in the Chugach.
+Contact us to expand your ski mountaineering skills and experience the world-renowned skiing in the Chugach.
 This is ski mountaineering at its finest!

 *Peak Mountain Guides Alaska Ski Mountaineering programs are operated under special use permit from the Glennallen Field Office of the Bureau of Land Management.
 Peak Mountain Guides is an equal opportunity service provider.*